United Kingdom by-election records: Turnout increased from general election

 It is highly unusual for a by-election to attract a higher turnout in a seat than the previous general election.

 Lowest turnout

-During the Second World War the electoral register was not kept up to date despite significant population movements, especially in the London area (which contains all three constituencies listed below).
-Consequently, only those eligible to vote in the constituency at the outbreak of war were eligible to vote in the by-elections and many voters were physically unable to as they were located elsewhere; in addition the major parties did not compete against each other.
+During the Second World War the electoral register was not kept up to date despite significant population movements, especially in the London area (which contains all three constituencies in the first list below).
+Consequently, only those eligible to vote in the constituency at the outbreak of war were eligible to vote in the by-elections, and many of those were physically unable to vote, as they were located elsewhere; in addition the major parties did not compete against each other.
 The lowest turnout in peacetime since 1918 was 18.2% at the 2012 Manchester Central by-election.
 The lowest turnouts since 1918 have been: